nimeshbaidhya/site/content/Churpi/churpi_site.md

 ---
 Type: "[[Project- public]]"
 title: Churpi
+tags:
+  - character
 ---
 ![[churpi_site_cover.jpg]]

 Some of the work I did for the Churpi TVC.
-It includes a character and various props and environment assets.
+It includes a character, various props and environment assets.

 ## Ant
 More [[ant_char_site|inside]]